 Vivitrol: Pros and Cons

-Although that study is a decade old, it speaks to the sensitivity of a person’s body to relapsing after being weaned from the drug with Vivitrol.
+Although that study is a decade old, it speaks to the sensitivity of a person’s body to relapsing after being weaned from the drug Vivitrol.
 The consequences of relapsing while on Vivitrol are extremely dire.
-There’ a high risk of death.
+There’s a high risk of death.
 The medication carries a warning about the increased overdose risk along with health risks for patients with severe liver issues.

-Methadone: Pros and cons
+Methadone: Pros and Cons

 Suboxone: Pros and Cons

 With this drug, careful monitoring of patients is necessary while using the medication to ensure the appropriate dose is being given.
-Some also complain that not enough doctors are trained and willing to prescribe the buprenorphine, and that some who do charge cash for visits must hassle with burdensome pre-authorization requirements from insurance.
+Some also complain that not enough doctors are trained and willing to prescribe buprenorphine and that some who do charge cash for visits must hassle with burdensome pre-authorization requirements from insurance.

 Finding the Right Treatment at Renaissance Recovery